Rays vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jonathan India and the Cincinnati Reds will attempt to knock off Wander Franco and the Tampa Bay Rays when the teams square off on Tuesday at 6:40 PM ET.
+Wander Franco and the Tampa Bay Rays will try to beat Jonathan India and the Cincinnati Reds when the teams square off on Wednesday at 12:35 PM ET.

-The favored Rays have -115 moneyline odds against the underdog Reds, who are listed at -105.
-A 9-run over/under is set in the game.
+The Reds are +180 moneyline underdogs in this matchup with the favorite Rays (-225).
+Tampa Bay is favored on the run line (-2.5 with +110 odds).
+A 9.5-run total is set for the game.

 Rep your team with officially licensed Raysgear!
 Head to Fanatics to find jerseys, shirts, and much more.